 Savour the Scottish Highland Flavour!

 No cultural journey is complete without tasting the local cuisine.
 From cosy cafés offering homemade scones and tea to restaurants serving fresh, local produce, there’s an option for every palate.
 You cannot miss out on trying haggis, a Scottish culinary staple!
+There are a huge range of local cafe's and restaurants to try the traditional favourites.

 If you are looking for a special and unique experience that embodies Highland traditions, culture and food and drink, then a night at the Downright Gabbler is recommended.
-Delicious food and story telling with a range of themes to choose from it really is a night you will not forget.
+Delicious food and storytelling with a range of themes to choose from it really is a night you will not forget.

 Shinty